mojaloop/helm/mojaloop-iam/docs/permission-model.md

       - { service: finance,   type: parts }
 ```

+The resource name is the platform's key for the resource.
+A grant covering
-A grant binds a type per service, so a role covering all three writes
+all three services writes `example:Component/c7`, `reporting:Component/c7`
-`example:widgets/c7`, `reporting:components/c7` and `finance:parts/c7`.
-What
+and `finance:Component/c7` — one object spelling everywhere tuples are stored
-the name adds is that an operator picks "Component: c7" once and the role UI
+and checked — and an operator picks "Component: c7" once.
+The services'
-knows those three bindings are the same choice, rather than offering three
-unrelated pickers over the same ids.
+spellings exist only at their boundaries: in the paths the gateway matches
+and in the `X-Scope` each service reads back.

 It is deployment data because no service can hold it.
 For `example` to say
 its `widgets` are `reporting`'s `components`, it would have to know